ConvertKit (Kit) vs ActiveCampaign

 💬 Who wins for design and flexibility?

-Honestly?
-It depends on how “hands-on” you like to be.
+This category really comes down to how “hands-on” you like to be.

 ConvertKit Review - Great, but It's Not for Everyone [2025]